rbonsu/Geolocation/README.md

-# Geolocation
+# patients_geolocation
-This project is developed in java to make first part og geolocation
+Project to locate patients in order to facilitate their home appointments by medical specialists